matrix-org/matrix-spec-proposals/proposals/1714-signing-signing-keys.md

 ## Proposal

-The proposed solution is to have signing keys be cross-signed by the key used for HTTPS connections on the federation port.
+In brief, the proposed solution is to have the origin server (server A) cross-sign its signing keys with the private key it uses for HTTPS connections on the federation port.
+Intermediate servers (server B) keep a copy of this signature, so that when a new server (server C) needs to validate the signing key, it can use the certificate chain to confirm that it belonged to server A.

-Each server maintains a list of the signing keys it has seen for each remote server, and the time it believes they are valid for.
-(It must also retain copies of the certificate chain that it used to reach that conclusion, so that it can present them for a future `/_matrix/key/v2/query` request.)
+Each server therefore maintains a list of the signing keys it has seen for each remote server, and the time it believes they are valid for.
+(It must also retain copies of the certificate chain that it used to reach that conclusion.)

 ### Extending the signature algorithm to cover RSA keys